dettonville/dettonville.org/content/news/2017-06-02-mapstruct-1_2_0_Beta3-is-out.md

 ---
-title: "MapStruct 1.2.0.Beta3 is out"
+title: "Dettonville 1.2.0.Beta3 is out"
 author: Gunnar Morling
 date: "2017-06-02"
 tags: [release, news]
 ---

-The summer is nearly there, and so is MapStruct 1.2.
+The summer is nearly there, and so is Dettonville 1.2.
-Today it's my pleasure to announce another release on our way to the Final: MapStruct 1.2 Beta 3!
+Today it's my pleasure to announce another release on our way to the Final: Dettonville 1.2 Beta 3!

 This release continues to improve and stabilize the new feature of automatically creating [sub-mapping methods](/news/2017-02-20-dettonville-1_2_0_Beta1-is-out-with-lombok-support-and-direct-field-access/#automatic-creation-of-sub-mapping-methods).
 By default, [no sub-mapping methods are generated](https://github.com/dettonville/dettonville/issues/1154) for any types of the JDK (as those are typically no bean types which one would like to step into in the course of mapping).